 In 1985, graduate degree programs were introduced at the university.
-The Alan Shawn Feinstein Graduate School now offers an M.B.A. degree program in Global Business Leadership with concentrations in accounting, financial management, international trade, marketing and organizational leadership.
-It also offers an M.B.A. degree program in Hospitality with concentrations in event leadership and marketing.
-A Certificate of Advanced Graduate Study (C.A.G.S.) is offered in finance, hospitality and human resources.

-The School of Education offers an M.A.T. in Teacher Education leading to certification in business education, culinary arts, food service education, elementary education, elementary special education or secondary special education.
-It also offers an M.Ed. in Teaching and Learning, an M.Ed. in Early Childhood Administration and Leadership, and an Ed.D. in Educational Leadership.
+Today the Alan Shawn Feinstein Graduate School offers an MBA degree program with optional concentrations in accounting and hospitality, as well as an M.S. degree program in criminal justice.
+It also offers an M.A.T. in Teacher Education leading to certification in business education, culinary arts, food service education, elementary education, elementary special education or secondary special education, as well as an M.Ed. in Teaching and Learning and an Ed.D. in Educational Leadership.